 Second-year Conference Interpreting students complete internships:

-- in a variety of international organizations such as European Council, the OECD, the EU, or UNESCO where they practice in dummy booth.
+- dummy-boothing in a variety of international organizations such as the Council of Europe, the OECD, the EU and UNESCO).
 A dummy booth is a real interpreting booth in a meeting room in which student interpreters may sit and listen to the meeting, or practice their interpreting in a realistic environment.

-- for charitable (CCFD) or humanitarian organizations (Ensemble Contre la Peine de Mort), or during large student events such as GIMUN (Geneva International Model United Nations) conferences, as volunteer conference interpreters.
+- as volunteer conference interpreters for charitable or humanitarian organizations (CCFD, Ensemble Contre la Peine de Mort), or during large student events such as GIMUN (Geneva International Model United Nations) conferences.